mishalshanavas/snapscore-bot/README.md

 # Snapscore-bot

-snapscore-bot is a simple python bot that works on pyautogui it isvery conveiniat to handle it uses scrcpy to clone the android mobile screen to your pc
+snapscore-bot is a simple python bot that works on pyautogui it is very conveiniat to handle it uses scrcpy to clone the android mobile screen to your pc